A Complete Version of the Glauber Theory for Elementary Atom - Target Atom Scattering and Its Approximations: `Potential' approximation of the second-order optical model

-For the purposes of the DIRAC experiment, the results of the performed analysis can be summarized as follows: (i) for the description of the coherent EA--TA interactions, it is enough to use the simplified version of the Glauber theory neglecting effects of the intermediate TA excitations; (ii) for the description of the incoherent EA--TA interactions, it is enough to use the Born approximation.
+For the purposes of the DIRAC experiment, the results of the performed analysis can be summarized as follows: (i) for the description of the coherent DMA--TA interactions, it is enough to use a simplified version of the Glauber theory \cite{Tarasov,Heim}, which neglects the effects of the intermediate TA excitations; (ii) for the description of the incoherent DMA--TA interactions, it is enough to use the Born approximation.
+This analysis substantiates the use of the `potential approximation' for the second-order optical model in the DIRAC experimental data processing \cite{Dirac2,Dirac3}; and, it has recently shown, it allows one, among other things, to achieve the declared accuracy of 10\% in determining the $A_{2\pi}$ lifetime \cite{Dirac3}.